Easing Communication Friction in a Multigenerational Workforce

 All of this creates a natural friction that has to be managed.
-Communication becomes good when all these groups are working together and share some understanding of the differences in their communication styles.
+Multigenerational communication is effective when all these groups are working together and share some understanding of the differences in their communication styles.
 Everyone needs to gain self-awareness about their own communication bias, and foster empathy, understanding and acceptance of each other’s communication style preferences.
 You can accomplish this by educating everyone about the generational differences and agreeing on and implementing team norms and standards across the company.
 For example, when is it important to use more formal communication?
 How much context should be provided in different situations?
 What mode of communication is ok to use and when?

 For the non-digital natives who are uncomfortable with chat, you can set up “chat” office hours and ensure everyone is available at least some of the time.
 Setting standards and helping teams to understand the different styles will go a long way toward improving communication.
 Don’t forget, that your customers also come from different generations.
 Pay attention to the people who interact with them and ensure that they have a strong communication muscle across all the modes of communication.
 Ideally, everyone does.
 It’s not an easy task but it’s worth it.

-By paying attention to friction that exists and bringing awareness to everyone about their own communication bias, you can greatly improve multigenerational communication.
+By paying attention to friction that exists and bringing awareness to everyone about their own communication bias, you can greatly improve communication at a multigenerational workplace.

-To learn more about multigenerational communication, listen to the latest episode of Essential here.
+To learn more about the multigenerational workforce, listen to Essential Podcast episode below: